Notre-Dame de Paris (musical): Musical numbers

 ^{2}English titles shown here are the title of the song in the English-language version of the production, and not necessarily a direct translation of the original song title.

-The show
+Staging

 Director Gilles Maheu staged the show in concert style, with the principal singers standing downstage center, with non-singing dancers upstage.
 The orchestra and chorus were prerecorded; the principals wore very obvious boom microphones.